 Tangata Whenua Several significant archaeological sites of importance to local iwi.
 Mountain ranges and river headlands have high cultural significance as ancestral lands.
 Shared/Recognised North Island's central axial ranges are recognised by many New Zealanders as a defining landform.
 Kaimanawa Mountains widely known as backdrop to Central Plateau and as an important recreational destination.
 Identified and protected in the RPS and Conservation Management Strategy.
-Recreational Forest parks are used extensively by trampers, hunters and eco-tourists, and include a number of mapped trails and huts.
-Summary of Key Values significant indigenous vegetation, modification.
-Important recreation to the extensiveness of large scale natural landforms, covering of feeling of isolation, wilderness, and lack of human occupation or onal area.
-Highly memorable for its naturalness, expressiveness to the identity and sense of place of the District.
+Recreational Forest parks are used extensively by trampers, hunters and ecotourists, and include a number of mapped trails and huts.
+Summary of Key Values Very high natural character due to the extensiveness of large scale natural landforms, covering of significant indigenous vegetation, feeling of isolation, wilderness, and lack of human occupation or modification.
+Important recreational area.
+Highly memorable for its naturalness, expressiveness and expansiveness.
+It contributes to the identity and sense of place of the District.